Astronaut Scott Kelly has finished his year in space and is heading back to Earth on Tuesday

 Kelly began his mission to the space station on March 27, 2015, riding a Russian rocket that launched from the Baikonur Cosmodrome in Kazakhstan.

-He’ll come home much the same way.
+He is coming home much the same way.
 When his mission ends, Kelly will have spent 340 consecutive days on the space station and a total of 520 days in space counting his time from previous trips.
 Both are records for U.S. astronauts, but not for Russia.
 Between 1987 and 1995, four cosmonauts spent a year or more in space.

 CNN’s Ashley Strickland contributed to this report.